 - Visit the Overview page, where you can find the Detection Script and Remediation Script status.

-- The screenshot below shows that the Detection script found issues, indicating it couldn’t locate the scheduled task Cloudinfra-RebootDevice on the device.
-However, the Remediation Status is marked as Issue Fixed, signifying that the PowerShell script for remediation successfully created the scheduled task on the target device.
+- Below screenshot shows that the detection script found issues, indicating it couldn’t locate the scheduled task Cloudinfra-RebootDevice on the device.
+However, the remediation status is marked as Issue Fixed, signifying that the PowerShell script for remediation successfully created the scheduled task on the target device.

 To gather more information about this deployment, check the logs on one of the target devices.
 You can find Intune Management Extension logs at the following location: C:\ ProgramData\Microsoft\IntuneManagementExtension\Logs.
 Open the most recent IntuneManagementExtension.log file and check the Issues.

 You might have a requirement to run a PowerShell script on a specific schedule.
-You can create a scheduled task for this in the same manner we previously established a scheduled task for rebooting the device.
+You can create a scheduled task for this, similar to what we have created in the previous section of the post.

 , which will run New-ScheduledTaskAction

 cmdlet.
-Make sure to copy the PowerShell script to the target devices first before specifying its path in the script.
+Copy the PowerShell script you want to schedule on to the target devices first before specifying its path in the script.

 Here’s an example of the updated $STaction